brianhouse/art_and_code/units/4_interface/code.md

   <img src="code/canvas_6.png" width=500 /><br />
 </p>

-We also have a square drawn to the canvas, and one thing that `mouseClicked()` is good for is determining whether we have clicked inside it.
+We also have a square drawn to the canvas, and one thing that `mouseReleased()` is good for is determining whether we have clicked inside it.

 To do so, we'll use a conditional and check whether the coordinates of the click are within the coordinates of the square.
 We've already used the `and` keyword within `if` statements to combine multiple conditions.
 Now, we'll also need some additional **comparison operators**: